ruiseixasm/JsonMidiPlayer/README.md

 6. Open a command line in the folder created above by typing `cmd` in the windows folder path
 7. Type `git clone https://github.com/ruiseixasm/JsonMidiPlayer.git` in it to clone the repository
 ## On Linux
+1. Instal the developing ALSA files with `sudo apt update && sudo apt install -y libasound2-dev`
 1. Install the fluidsynth and its fonts with `sudo apt install fluidsynth fluid-soundfont-gm`
-2. Load the font into it `fluidsynth -v -a alsa /usr/share/sounds/sf2/FluidR3_GM.sf2`
+1. Load the font into it `fluidsynth -v -a alsa /usr/share/sounds/sf2/FluidR3_GM.sf2`
-3. Create a `GitHub` directory and clone the repository into it with `git clone https://github.com/ruiseixasm/JsonMidiPlayer.git`
+1. Create a `GitHub` directory and clone the repository into it with `git clone https://github.com/ruiseixasm/JsonMidiPlayer.git`
 # Compiling the repository
 ## On Windows
 Please note that for [`ctypes`](https://docs.python.org/3/library/ctypes.html) only the Visual Studio 2017+ is capable of generating working `.dll` files, the MinGW compiler isn't!